Emir-Acikgoz-50/datascience/Portfolio.md

 <h2>4.2.
 Data cleansing</h2>

 When it comes to cleaning the data, i haven't realy done much.
 This is because the dataset was already quite clean.
 For example, the dataset didn't contain any missing or inconsistent values.
-The only cleansing that i've realy done was converting datatypes and setting the index to a datetime type, for easier time slicing.
+The only cleansing that i've realy done was parsing date types and setting the index to the process day, for easier time slicing.

 ```
 # Read CSV file